pfroysdon/reading_rack/README.md

 </p>

 **NOTE:**
 This is a repository for the books and papers I have read in the last 25 years of my career.
 The items that I have completed have a date (for my reference) and a summary or comment, while the others are items I have recently purchased and next on my list to read.
-Most of the books were purchased online, so I have provided links for anyone interested in purchasing a copy.
+Most of the books were purchased on-line, so I have provided links for anyone interested in purchasing a copy.
 The technical papers I have either provided links or the .pdf (or both).

 If you would like to purchase one of my books, please visit [Fibonacci Press](https://roysdonfibonaccipress.com).